freedom-finance-stack/card-auth-server/CONTRIBUTING.md

 ## Feature Requests

 ## Contributing code and documentation changes
-If you would like to contribute a new feature or a bug fix to Secure Auth Server, please discuss your idea first on the GitHub issue.
+If you would like to contribute a new feature or a bug fix to Card Auth Server, please discuss your idea first on the GitHub issue.

-The process for contributing to Secure Auth Server can be found below.
+The process for contributing to Card Auth Server can be found below.

 ### Fork and clone the repository
-You will need to fork the main Secure Auth Server code repository and clone it to your local machine.
+You will need to fork the main Card Auth Server code repository and clone it to your local machine.
 See [github help page](https://docs.github.com/en/get-started/quickstart/fork-a-repo) for help.

 ### Tips for code changes